Workers are seeing more fertility benefits at tech companies

 The physicians at our Austin fertility center know that typical benefits packages at companies include health, vision and dental insurance, but most policies do not cover anything more than diagnostic fertility testing.
-However, more employers in the tech-space view this as a problem, as they view fertility care as a fundamental part of healthcare.
+However, more employers in the tech-space view this as a problem.
+They see fertility care as a fundamental part of healthcare.
 However, this is just one reason why fertility benefits at tech companies are becoming more common.

 Fertility benefits also give employees flexible family planning options.
 Rather than having their employees feel torn between starting a family and growing a career, companies are offering egg freezing to allow workers to delay childbearing until they are stable in their careers and ready to be parents.
-Some employees are so relieved that they have this reproductive freedom that they cry tears of joy when they learn that they have access to fertility preservation.
+Some employees cry tears of joy when they learn that they have access to fertility preservation.

-By offering fertility benefits, companies are able to create an inclusive work environment and stay competitive by attracting a wider talent pool.
+By offering fertility benefits, companies can competitive by attracting a wider talent pool.
 Young women who are interested in egg freezing, couples who need treatments to overcome fertility issues and LGBT couples who need third party reproduction to become parents would all be interested in a company that offers benefits that could help them afford these fertility treatments.

-Although the number of companies offering fertility benefits is growing, the physicians at our Austin fertility center think that it will take some time before fertility benefits are the norm in benefits packages.
+The number of companies offering fertility benefits is growing.
+However, our Austin fertility center thinks it will take some time before fertility benefits are the norm.
 However, Kaylen Silverberg MD and the other TFC fertility specialists will continue their lobbying efforts for increased insurance coverage of fertility testing and treatment.